diwako/foundry-cyberpunk-red-core-additions/README.md

 This feature will create a dummy actor called `Cover Helper` which the GM can just put into a folder and forget.
 Deletion of the actor is fine as well, the macro would create a new one if there is a need for it again.

+### Poor Weapon Check

+In Cyberpunk Red, poor weapons can jam or break when the attacker rolls a 1 on the first D10.
+This feature shows a reminder message in the text chat that a poor weapon just jammed or broke.

+The feature can be turned off by the GM, it is default enabled.

 ### Item Piles Module features

 [Items Piles](https://github.com/fantasycalendar/FoundryVTT-ItemPiles/) is great, I fully recommend that module, sadly it can break character sheets if you drop, store, or sell an upgraded item using an Item Piles functionality.